DigitalNZ/supplejack_docker/README.md

 Once the harvest is complete, it will take up to a minute for records to appear in solr, and the api response (indexing and solr auto-commit is set to every 60s)

 You can now see your records on the API!
-Go to [http://localhost:3000/records.json?api_key=82HYSEI92N0DGN28](http://localhost:3000/records.json?api_key=82HYSEI92N0DGN28) to see the serialized JSON response from Solr.
+Go to [http://localhost:3000/records.json?api_key=82HYSEI92N0DGN28](http://localhost:3000/records.json?api_key=82HYSEI92N0DGN28) to see the serialized JSON response.

 You can also see them directly in solr at [http://localhost:8982/solr/#/development/query](http://localhost:8982/solr/#/development/query) and [http://localhost:8982/solr/development/select?q=*%3A*&wt=json&indent=true](http://localhost:8982/solr/#/development/query)